 Key infrastructure consists of

-- Two incline shafts (at Bathopele), mined on a bord-and-pillar system with mechanised equipment
+- Seven incline shafts, mined on a bord-and-pillar system with mechanised equipment with one on care and maintenance

-- One hospital/ medical centre
+- One hospital/medical centre

 - Workshops, office blocks and equipment stores